gessi-chatbots/t-frex/README.md

 2. [LLMs with Extended Pre-Training](https://huggingface.co/collections/quim-motger/review-llms-6697b9002c3a5f680eb57572) <img src="https://huggingface.co/front/assets/huggingface_logo-noborder.svg" alt="Hugging Face" width="20"/>
    - This collection features models that have undergone extended pre-training, enhancing their performance on specific tasks in the context of mobile app reviews.

+Model cards include tutorials and code snippets to run models for inference.

 ## Structure